samridhharshit/Read-Count-System/README.md

 # Introduction

+### Due to paid service by phpmyadmin(clound db provider for the project), the deployed link for the application will run from this point.
+Kindly add your own db configuration in the `/database/config.js file`.
+Thank you.

 Read count system consists of a set of stories that are accessible by multiple users.
 Its shows count of all the viewers that have visited a story alongside the live viewers that are currently reading the story. [visit the website](https://livereadcount.herokuapp.com/)

 It is a simple website consisting of namely 4 pages